xsynaptic/sass-font-stacker/readme.md

 ## Installation

-Download/clone this repo or install with Bower: `bower install sass-font-stacker -D`.
+Download/clone this repo or install with either npm (`npm install sass-font-stacker --save-dev`) or Bower (`bower install sass-font-stacker -D`).
+Then simply `@import sass-font-stacker` somewhere in your code (as long as this project is included in your load paths anyway).

 This project has no dependencies.
 Requirements: Sass 3.3+.